hug0kopter/MECH0074-Pressure-Assignment/README.md

 _https://openfoam.org/download/windows/_

 This first requires installation of Windows Subsystem for Linux (WSL).
+Once Ubuntu is installed, openfoam is installed - in this case it is OpenFoamv12.
+When you use the subsystem, try to connect to the windows file system using _cd /mnt/c/Desktop_

-install brew (https://brew.sh/ - one line install with 3 commands listed at the end) and then use
+Separate to all of this, you need to install Paraview - but install as an app or application rather than through the linux or terminal. https://www.paraview.org/

 # Running the circuit breaker example